DataBiosphere/bard-client/README.md

 Those custom analytics modules post to
 [Bard server](https://github.com/DataBiosphere/bard), which posts to Mixpanel.

+Eventually, this library may be expanded to also include both a utility `logToBard` function, and or default instrumentation of events, but for now its focus is on standardizing a set of event properties.

 # Installation

 Install Bard client [from NPM](https://www.npmjs.com/package/@databiosphere/bard-client) like so: